cyralinc/approzium/README.md

   - Make sure the access key and secret you configure can assume at least one role.
 - In one window, `$ docker-compose up`.
 - In another window, `$ make dev`
-- Export an environment variable for the role you're testing with: `$ export TEST_IAM_ROLE=export TEST_IAM_ROLE=arn:aws:iam::123456789012:role/AssumableRole`.
+- Export an environment variable for the role you're testing with: `$ export TEST_IAM_ROLE=arn:aws:iam::123456789012:role/AssumableRole`.
 - To use our Python SDK to shoot a request at the authenticator, run `$ PGHOST=dbmd5 PGUSER=bob PGDATABASE=db python3 sdk/python/client.py`.